-We live in an information age — one of mass communication and information technology (IT).
-From computers to mobile phones, text messaging to social networks, we are all adept at using a variety of devices to access this new technological arena.
+We live in an information age of mass communication and information technology.
+From computers to mobile phones, text messaging to social networks, we all use a variety of devices to access this new technological arena.

-It is difficult to remember a time before the internet burst onto the scene.
-IT has come a long way from the early days, and the internet superhighway is part of our daily life.
-From the way we receive our news, through to the way we keep in touch with family and friends, IT plays a vital role in the world of business, commerce and entertainment.
-While this new way of communicating is immensely useful in a work and private setting, there are many dangers lurking online, and young people in particular are most at risk.
+It is difficult to remember a time before the internet.
+The internet is one of the greatest inventions of modern times and it is hard to imagine a world without this information superhighway.
+From the way we receive our news and keep in touch with family and friends, the internet plays a vital role in the world of business, commerce and entertainment.
+While this new medium of communicating is immensely useful, there are many dangers lurking online.

-Some of the dangers that exist on the internet include:
+Some of the problems and dangers that exist on the internet include:

-- Website hacking and hijacking — to take over a website
+- Website hacking and hijacking — taking control of a website.

-- Online scams — criminals pose as legitimate businesses for financial gain
+- Online scams — criminals posing as legitimate businesses for financial gain.

-- Phishing — fraudulent attempt to steal personal information including bank details
+- Phishing — fraudulent attempts to steal personal information.

 Young people are particularly susceptible to cyberbullying — bullying via any technological means such as social networks, chat rooms, emails, text messages etc. Cyberbullying includes name-calling, insults and taunts right through to physical assaults which are uploaded to websites.
+Cyberbullies will often use fake profiles to escape detection.
 All incidents of cyberbullying should be reported and dealt with firmly and swiftly, as with offline bullying.